Generalized Multiple Importance Sampling: Variance Analysis of the Schemes

-is also unbiased \citep{Robert04, Liu04b}.
-Furthermore, it is well known that the variance of both estimators is directly related to the discrepancy between $\normalized\pi(\x)|g(\x)|$ and $q(\x)$ (for a specific choice of $g$) \citep{Robert04, kahn1953methods}.
-For a general $g$, a common strategy is decreasing the mismatch between the proposal $q(\x)$ and the target $\normalized \pi(\x)$.

-In MIS, a set of $N$ proposal pdfs $\{q_n(\x) \}_{n=1}^N$ is used to draw the $N$ samples.
-While the MIS estimators preserve the same structure as in Eqs. \eqref{eq_IS_estimator_norm} and \eqref{eq_IS_estimator_unnorm}, the way the samples are drawn (see the sampling procedures in Section \ref{sec_sampling}) and the function used for the weight calculation (see Section \ref{sec_weighting}) can make a substantial difference in the performance.
-In fact, although the six different MIS schemes that appear in Section \ref{sec_MIS_schemes} yield an unbiased estimator (see Appendix \ref{appendix_unbiasedness}), the performance of that estimator can be dramatically different.
-In the following, we focus on the variance of the unbiased estimator $\hat{I}$ of Eq. \eqref{eq_IS_estimator_unnorm} in all the studied schemes.
+Although the six different MIS schemes that appear in Section \ref{sec_MIS_schemes} yield the estimator $\hat{I}$ of Eq. \eqref{eq_IS_estimator_unnorm} unbiased (see Appendix \ref{appendix_unbiasedness}), the performance of each of the possible obtained estimators can be dramatically different.
+In this section, we provide an exhaustive variance analysis of the MIS schemes presented in the previous section.
 The details of the derivations are in Appendix \ref{sec_appendix_var_t1}.
-In particular, the estimators of the three methods with replacement present the following variances {
+The estimators of the three methods with \emph{replacement} present the following variances: {

 } {

 } and {